-Mountains, Valleys and Desert terrain with 300 days of sun, lots of snow, but little rain.
+Mountains, valleys and desert terrain…thrive in 300 days of sun, lots of snow, but little rain.

 Tahoe’s 21st Century Visitor Menu